poSobachii/MyPrivateNotes/3_Java/JavaBasic/zJavaCourse/Java course questions.md

 ### 8.Network

-+ what is the requests and how client-server communicatites (in simple words)
++ what is the requests and how client-server communicates (in simple words)
 + what is the TCP/IP and what is a difference TCP , IP & TCP/IP ?
 + understanding IP and PORT purpose
 + what is TCP  communication and how it works